The Best Overhead Drum Mics 2024 – Matched Pairs

 • Polar Pattern: Cardioid

-• Frequency Response: 40 to 20000 Hz
+• Frequency Response: 20 to 20,000 Hz

-• Impedance: 180 ohms, load impedance 1000 ohms
+• Impedance: 100 ohms

-• Equivalent Noise Level: 16dB (A weighted)
+• Equivalent Noise Level: 16 dB (A-weighted)

 Things to Consider When Buying Overhead Microphones

 Like it or not, recording quality is still tied to how good your gear is.
 If your sound sources are your ingredients and your production and mixing process is the cooking process, recording gear is the quality of your tools like your knives and pans.
-No matter how good the ingredients and how good you are of a chef, if your tools aren't up to par with either, your progress and quality will be severely limited.
-Matched pairs of microphones minimize the risk of phase issues when recording stereo sound sources like drum overheads, large pianos, acoustic guitar or field recordings.
-Getting a great pair of matched mics minimizes these risk factors and results in better consistency and predictability when it comes to studio recording and mixing.
+No matter how good the ingredients and how good you are of a chef, if your tools aren’t up to par with either, your progress and quality will be severely limited.

 Mismatched microphones in stereo may result in what is known as “comb filtering” where notches in the frequency response occur due to conflicting distance, diaphragm type, transient response and other factors.
 These will result in stereo recordings that are uneasy to listen to and is known to cause nausea for some people.